stef/klutshnik-zephyr/README.md

 ## Manual Device Configuration

-The `provision-ble.py` should get you all set up.
+The command `klutshnik provision` should get you all set up.
 But if you later have to do some reconfiguration - klutshnik-zephyr comes with a USB UART shell that allows you to do this manually.
 For klutshnik devices that use USB for communication, there is always two serial ports